kushal2000/Computer-Vision-Algorithms/README.md

 * a4 -> Color Image Processing
 * a5 -> Range Image Processing

-#### Each Assignment Folder contains its own detailed README with execution and interpreation instructions
+#### Each Assignment Folder contains its own detailed README with execution instructions